Why have massage?

 What does the massage treatment involve?

-Since completing the Diploma of Remedial Massage in 2009, I have undertaken further training in Trigger Point Therapy, Chinese Cupping, Post-surgical scar management, Lymphatic Drainage Massage, Traditional Thai Massage and Dry Needling.
+Since completing the Diploma of Remedial Massage in 2009, I have undertaken further training in Trigger Point Therapy, Chinese Cupping, Post-surgical scar management, Lymphatic Drainage Massage and Traditional Thai Massage.
 Dependent on the client’s assessed need and their preference, any of these techniques may be used during a massage treatment.

 Some of these techniques are performed “dry” through clothes and/or a towel, while other technqiues require the client to partially disrobe to allow the application of massage oil/balm/sorbolene directly to the skin.